-In Fall 2019, 1,754 students responded to the What Would You Do? scenarios.
-The Student Activities Division of Student Life continued to engage students in the QEP by posing thought-provoking scenarios during weekly Spirit Days and throughout the week.
+In Fall 2020, 26 students responded to the What Would You Do? scenarios.
+The Student Activities Division of Student Life continued to engage students in the QEP by posing thoughtprovoking scenarios during weekly Spirit Days and throughout the week.
+This year instead of approaching students face to face in places like the student center, a new approach of emailing students the scenario and then having them provide feedback via a survey link.
+The remote working environment made it much more difficult to approach students.

 Student Engagement Grants (SEG) were awarded to three students for promoting and participating in Student Life sponsored What Would You Do? scenarios.
 Two part-time (\$500.00) scholarships and one full-time (\$1000.00) scholarship were awarded during Fall 2019 for supporting the QEP.
-Along with the St. Philip's College Spirit and Pride Crew, SEG students invited students to respond to What Would You Do? scenarios using the Ethical Decision-Making process during Fall 2019.
+Along with the St. Philip's College Spirit and Pride Crew, SEG students invited students to respond to What Would You Do? scenarios using the Ethical Decision-Making process during Fall 2020.